The NPRD

 06/22/2023

 Have you ever met a person who has recovered from an eating disorder yet healed themself alone?
 Kate Sweeney, MS, RDN, LDN, Ernährungswissenschaftlerin (Germany) is a private practitioner with 10 years of experience in the eating disorders field.
 As you’ll hear we agree in today’s episode, healing is relational – we heal together.
-Kate provides nutrition … Continue reading We Heal Together →
+Kate provides nutrition therapy, meal support and group support to clients in the US and Europe.
+Her groups are for those studying abroad, post-grads, and for humans in recovered enough spaces to feel and be seen in this dynamic setting.

 Yoga As A Whole Spiritual Culture